Heart rate zones are an effective way of measuring your exertion levels when pacing. Your heart rate is closely related to your level of exertion.

 Manually adjusting your heart rate zones

-If your zones still do not feel right, you can always adjust your zones manually.
+If your zones still do not feel right, you can always adjust them manually.

 What should I consider when manually adjusting my zones?